-To ensure that native plants can germinate and grow, works for the project will commence in March 2020 after the passing of the hot, dry and windy time of year.
+The timing of the commencement of site works will give the seeds of native plants the best chance to germinate and grow after the passing of the hot, dry and windy time of year.

 Bird Lake in Port Augusta is being rehabilitated with local native plants in selected areas to reduce the potential for odour issues and improve the area.

 The project is being delivered by the Port Augusta Council with the cooperation of land owners and funding support from the South Australian Government.

 Bird Lake is a part of the Augusta Lakes salt-lake system.
 In its natural state the lake is not full of water and historically foul odours and biting insects were a problem from time to time.